 Gasses as unwanted contaminants

 Some of the most severe physiological disorders are caused by gasses that find their way into the growing environment.
 Propane leaks from heating systems have been known to cause injury to indoor crops, but ethylene is a more common issue.
-Ethylene is a gas and a plant hormone that can originate from a number of sources, including rotting vegetation, ripening fruit, vehicle exhaust, and some plant-growth regulators.
+Ethylene is a gas and a plant hormone that can originate from various sources, including rotting vegetation, ripening fruit, vehicle exhaust, and some plant-growth regulators.
 However, malfunctioning heating systems and the incorrect use of burners to generate CO2 are the most common causes of ethylene contamination in growing environments.

 The severity of symptoms depends on the species being grown and the level of ethylene buildup.
 Some sensitive plants, such as tomatoes, will show symptoms—like epinasty (downward bending of the leaves while remaining turgid), reduced growth and height and, in severe cases, leaf and flower abscission—at ethylene levels as low as 0.05 ppm.